Interested in becoming a foster carer

 Fostering today is more like a career as it demands a great deal of effort and commitment.
 Our foster carers must be available to meet the needs of the children placed with them, which can be a tough challenge as many children have complex histories and may be hurt, sad and angry.
 Foster carers also need to attend training to equip them with the skills they need as well as attend meetings, appointments, reviews and respond to emergencies if they arise.

 Foster carers must be 21 or older and in most cases have separate bedroom space for each foster child.
 There is no upper age limit to foster.
-We have lots of retired carers who a fabulous foster carers.
+We have lots of retired people who are fabulous foster carers.